orta/danger-plugin-yarn/README.md

 And exports a default function to handle all of them at once.

-Note: The function has be to `schedule`'d by Danger.
+Note: async functions like the default one [have be to](http://danger.systems/js/guides/the_dangerfile.html#async) `schedule`'d by Danger.

 ## Changelog